-- meet to decide measures in response to the health situation in each country. - Monitoring the Covid-19 protocols of action, distribution and implementation in all countries where Prosegur Cash operates, adapted to the new regulations and following the recommendations of the relevant health and administrative authorities. - Procurement and supply of personal protection materials. - Use of telework arrangement as preventative measure for all personnel whose jobs permit remote work. - E.6 Explain the response and oversight plans for the company's main risks, including tax risks, as well as the procedures followed by the company in order to ensure that the Board of Directors responds to any new challenges that arise
+E.6 Explain the response and oversight plans for the company's main risks, including tax risks, as well as the procedures followed by the company in order to ensure that the Board of Directors responds to any new challenges that arise

-Prosegur Cash carries on periodic, recurring identification, evaluation and prioritisation of critical risks, considering, in particular, their impact on relevant goals.
-For this purpose, it has a management and information tool through which risks are controlled and managed that graphically displays the diagnosis of the risk assessment process.
+Prosegur Cash carries on periodic, recurring identification, evaluation and prioritisation of its critical risks, considering, in particular, their impact on relevant objectives.
+For this purpose, it has a management and information tool through which its risks are controlled and managed that graphically displays the diagnosis of the risk assessment process.
 It is determined through the interaction of the probability and impact of the risks on the different processes, activities and functions of a business or support area.
-It is a helpful tool for the review of the internal control in place to mitigate risk impact.